 The elephant is the national animal of Thailand.
 These majestic beasts are loved by locals and tourists alike.
 Close interaction with elephants can be one of the most memorable experiences in your honeymoon trip to Thailand.
 While there might be no chance to see elephants in the wild, wonderful sanctuaries are established to care for them.
 These elephant farms offer forest areas for the elephant to roam around as well as rivers to bathe and cool down.
 Here, you can learn to take care of the animal, make their food, approach them closely, bathe them, walk with them to the jungle, and ease the pain they’ve suffered in the past (Photo: Two baby elephants in Pantara Elephant Camp)

 Amazingly organized in its chaos, the floating markets in an iconic attraction in Bangkok.
 Packed with women wearing ngob (Thai traditional hat) maneuvering along the busy canal on small boats, colorful fruits and vegetables, delicious Thai food, visitors find these places full of life.
 The most famous market is Damnoen Saduak.
 Once you get on the winding waterway, there is plenty of delicious food to try, from fresh coconut water to a bowl of noodles submerged in rich meaty broth.
-Damnoen Saduak is great for photo opportunities and guarantees floating market experience, but it isn't always as authentic as these 5 floating markets.
+Damnoen Saduak is great for photo opportunities and guarantees floating market experience.

 Many of our clients have chosen Thailand for their honeymoon.
 And they're happy to do so.
 Will you be the next happy couple?